fenghsi/College4me/README.md

 Things need to install

 You may need to install node.js: https://www.npmjs.com/get-npm

 Client side

-cd into my-app and do the following npm install npm install antd npm install react-router-dom npm install axios
+cd into my-app and do the following

+1.npm install

+2.npm install antd

+3.npm install react-router-dom

+4.npm install axios